In a Nutshell:

 ORC Off Road Wheelchair vs. GRIT Freedom Chair

-Readers who have poured over other reviews on our site will no doubt see the similarities between this chair and the GRIT Freedom Chair.
+Readers who have pored over other reviews on our site will no doubt see the similarities between this chair and the GRIT Freedom Chair.
 The two do share several design traits in common, but there’s one fundamental difference that catapulted the ORC into the top spot in our recent roundup review of the best manual, all-terrain wheelchairs: Customizability.

 The Freedom Chair is a wonder, to be sure, but it’s a mass-produced mobility aid.
 Its specs are what they are.
 If the chair fits you well, fantastic!
 You can tweak the base model with a modest selection of enhancements and add-ons and have a solid, reliable adventure chair that will last you for years, if not decades.